MicrosoftDX/DeviceSilhouette/Documentation/howitworks.md

 ## Web API

-External applications should interact with the Silhoutte through the REST API.
-The REST API provides the functionality to retreive information about the the most current state of the device and to send commands to the device.
+External applications should interact with the Silhoutte through the [REST API.](RESTAPI.md) The [REST API.](RESTAPI.md) provides the functionality to retreive information about the the most current state of the device and to send commands to the device.

 ## Messages purging and persistancy